katebeavis/boris-bikes/README.md

     > Dir['./lib/*.rb'].each {|file| require file }
 ```

 Now you are able to play around with the objects in Ruby.
-The objects are:
-- Bike
-- DockingStation
-- Van
-- Garage

-### To Run Tests
+# To Run Tests
 ```
 $ rspec
 ```